Richard A. Hunter

-Richard Alfred Hunter (né Hirschmann; 1923 – 1981) was a British physician.
+Richard Alfred Hunter (né Hirschmann; 1923–1981) was a British physician.
 He was born in Germany and emigrated to England as a child.
 He practiced as a psychiatric consultant in a number of hospitals in and near London and gave lectures in England, the United States, and Canada.
 He is best known for his collaboration with his mother, fellow psychiatrist Ida Macalpine, on publications about the history of psychiatry.
 They initially espoused Freudian principles, but came to firmly believe that mental illnesses had physiological causes.
 Their most significant works were Three Hundred Years of Psychiatry (1963); George III and the Mad Business (1969), in which they argued that King George III's mental derangement was caused by porphyria and not mental illness; and Psychiatry for the Poor: 1851–1973.

-Background
+Early life and education

 Hunter was of German-Jewish origin.
 He was born on 11 November 1923, in Nuremberg, into a family of merchants.
 His parents were Ida Hirschmann-Wertheimer (later Macalpine) and Ernst Hirschmann.
 They divorced when he was a child.
 His mother, by then a physician, fled Germany with Richard and his older brother, Charles, in 1933, when the Nazis rose to power.
 Upon moving to England, the family anglicized their name to Hunter (Hirsch being deer in German).
 Hunter enrolled first at The Hall School, Hampstead, and continued his education at St Paul's School, London.

 At their mother's insistence, both Charles and Richard pursued a career in medicine.
 As a student, Hunter earned a reputation as one of the brightest students of his cohort and was admired for his charm and reliability.
-Hunter qualified as Bachelor of Medicine from St Bartholomew's Hospital in 1946.
+Hunter qualified as MB BS from St Bartholomew's Hospital in 1946.